-Millions of people use rewards apps like Fetch Rewards to save extra money and earn rewards.
-Out of all the cash back apps and rewards apps available, Fetch Rewards is one the most popular.
+Millions of people use rewards apps like Fetch to save extra money and earn rewards.
+Out of all the cash back apps and rewards apps available, Fetch is one the most popular.

 This post may contain affiliate links, meaning I get a commission at no cost to you if you decide to make a purchase through my links.
 Visit this page for more information.
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

+Fetch (formerly Fetch Rewards) has been downloaded 26 million times and has over 13 million active users, making it unquestionably the most popular rewards app today.
 The main reason for this is because it’s so easy to use.
-All you have to do is scan your receipt with the app and you’ll receive points immediately.
+All you have to do is scan your receipt with the app to receive points immediately.

 Ibotta is a top-ranked receipt app that gives you actual cash back on your grocery store, supermarket, and everyday purchases.
 Here are a few grocery stores that you can earn rewards from with Ibotta:

 - Whole Foods Market

 - Trader Joe’s